-Theme-of-the-Day is a daily post where we ask readers to leave their summer camp ideas, using the day’s theme, in the comments section.
-What ideas and suggestions do you have for the Theme of the Day?
+Theme of the Week is a post where we ask readers like you to comment with ideas for a particular theme.
+What ideas and suggestions do you have?
 What game, craft, apparel choice, theme meal, evening activity, special event, song, skit, or anything else would you do at camp if your theme was…

 Symphony of the Five Senses